-The Wireless Communication Library WIFI FRAMEWORK includes the wclWiFiSniffer - the class that allows your application to capture Raw WiFi Frames.
+The WiFi Framework includes the wclWiFiSniffer class that allows your application to capture raw WiFi frames.

 - WiFi Adapter that supports Monitor Mode